apache/kudu/docs/design-docs/cfile.md

 ### Bitshuffle Encoding

 Integer types may be [bitshuffle](bitshuffle) encoded.
-Bitshuffle-encoded cblocks are automatically LZ4 compressed, so additional compression is not recommended.
+Bitshuffle-encoded blocks are automatically LZ4 compressed, so additional compression is not recommended.

 ### Group Varint Frame-of-Reference Encoding